-Sandwell and West Birmingham Hospitals NHS Trust is an integrated care organisation.
+Sandwell and West Birmingham NHS Trust is an integrated care organisation.
 We are dedicated to improving the lives of local people, to maintaining an outstanding reputation for teaching and education, and to embedding innovation and research.

 Over the last year: